-Federal Work-Study Information for Faculty
+Federal Work Study Information for Faculty Supervisors

-Normally, the Federal Work-Study (FWS) Program will fund several graduate students to assist faculty members each summer.
+Normally, the Federal Work Study (FWS) Program will fund several graduate students to assist faculty members each summer.
 Students must meet the following federal guidelines in order to qualify for FWS funding and, therefore, to hold a research assistant position:

-5. Be in good academic standing.
+5. Students must be in good academic standing.

-6. Provide the Graduate School with a copy of the student's 2012 IRS form 1040EZ, 1040A or 1040 or a statement that s/he is not required to file.
+6. Students must provide the Graduate School with a copy of the student's 2013 IRS form 1040EZ, 1040A or 1040 or a statement that s/he is not required to file.

 If you wish to apply for a graduate student research assistant to work with you, please download an FWS Faculty Application from the Graduate School website.
 The number of positions funded is dependent upon the level of federal funding, the number of students applying compared to departmental requests, and federal guidelines for student eligibility.

-Note that there is a better chance of your getting a work-study assistant if you are able to identify a student.
+Note that there is a better chance of your getting a work study assistant if you are able to identify a student.
 Graduate students wishing to work as research assistants must also complete a FWS Student Application.

 Notification of assignments occurs by mid-June each year.